 In 2009, Houston was ranked first in the list of healthiest housing markets.

-Since 2009, nearly two-thirds of the Greater Houston area's foreign-born population has been from south of the United States–Mexico border.
+Since 2009, nearly two-thirds of the Greater Houston area's foreign-born population are from south of the United States–Mexico border.

-In September 2010, Outreach magazine published a list of the 100 largest Christian churches in the United States, including Houston-area churches such as Lakewood, Second Baptist Church Houston, Woodlands Church, Church Without Walls, and First Baptist Church.
-Houston and Dallas were tied as the second-most popular city for megachurches.
+In September 2010, Outreach magazine published a list of the 100 largest Christian churches in the United States, which included Houston-area churches such as Lakewood, Second Baptist Church Houston, Woodlands Church, Church Without Walls, and First Baptist Church.

 At the 2010 United States census, Houston had a population of 2,100,263 residents.

-Between 2008 and 2010, more than 100 foreign-owned companies relocated, expanded, or started new businesses in Houston.
+From 2008 to 2010, more than 100 foreign-owned companies relocated, expanded or started new businesses in Houston.

-In 2010, Houston-headquartered Continental Airlines merged with United Airlines, based in Chicago, with regulatory approval granted in October.
+In 2010, Houston-based Continental Airlines merged with United Airlines with headquarters in Chicago, after regulatory approval in October.

-In August 2011, two additional districts were added to the city council, and the positions were filled during elections.
+In August 2011, two additional districts were added to the city council due to the city's population growth, with positions filled during elections.

 A 2011 study by Walk Score ranked Houston the 23rd most walkable of the 50 largest cities in the United States.